sencesco/MyBlog/_posts/2024-10-17-dog_breed_prediction.markdown

     - Split data into training, validation, and test sets

 - **Model Architecture:**
-    - Using MobileNetV2 with pre-trained weights from ImageNet (`include_top=True`).
+    - Using `MobileNetV2` with pre-trained weights from ImageNet (`include_top=True`).
     - Freeze all CNN layers, meaning their weights won't be updated during training.
-    - Add several dense layers on top to adapt the model to our dog breed classification task.
+    - Add several dense layers on top of the `MobileNetV2`. this dense layers are fully connected layer for trainable.
+    - Final dense layer with 50 outputs for 50 classes.
+Using `softmax` activation function for classification task.
 <pre class="scrollbar-x">
 <code class="language-python">from keras.applications import MobileNetV2
 from keras import Sequential